The Russian Bear Dog is a livestock guardian breed also known as the Caucasian Shepherd or the Caucasian Ovcharka.

 Russia, Georgia, Azerbaijan and Armenia all have regions in the caucuses.

-This dog has only recently been fully recognized in the western world; it was recorded in the foundation stock service in 1996.
+This dog has only recently been fully recognized in the western world; it was first recorded in the AKC’s foundation stock service in 1996.

 The AKC breed standard lists the country of origin for this dog as Russia.
 As a result the term ‘Russian Bear Dog’ is commonly used, but this is possibly erroneous.